Inverse Functions & Chain Rule

 Deriving the Inverse Derivative Formula

-Here is where the chain rule and inverse functions come together beautifully.
+Here the chain rule and inverse functions come together elegantly.
 Start from the defining property of an inverse:

 \[f^{-1}(f(x)) = x\]